mattbostock/go-ldpreload-backdoor/README.md

-# Go LD_PRELOAD backdoor experiment
+# LD_PRELOAD libc hooking using Go

-This is an experiment to use Go in a shared library to wrap a libc function and start a TCP server (the 'backdoor') allowing commands arbitrary commands to be run from a client such as telnet or netcat.
+This is an experiment to use Go in a shared library to wrap a libc function and start a TCP server (a 'backdoor') allowing commands arbitrary commands to be run from a client such as telnet or netcat.

 This is a toy intended written for educational purposes to demonstrate some of Go's capabilities.